Regardless of kitchen supplier, it’s well worth taking some time preparing before buying a new kitchen.

 - Like any construction project there will be some mess, and there will be inconvenience.

 We prioritise keeping this to an absolute minimum.
 But it would be wrong for us to suggest that it can be removed entirely from the process.
+As the saying goes, ‘you cannot make an omelette without breaking eggs’, keep this in mind throughout the installation of your new kitchen.
+It’s often difficult to deal with the unexpected, so if you expect some disruption, it won’t come as a jolt.

 3 – Coordinating the trades

-A new kitchen can involve several different trades people: builders, electricians, plumbers, work-top installers, carpenters, decorators; the list goes on.
+A new kitchen can involve several different tradespeople: builders, electricians, plumbers, work-top installers, carpenters, decorators; the list goes on.
 Some will be needed before the kitchen installation begins, some during and some after.
 To save on the headaches, any supplementary works must be realistically scheduled.

 - Effective communication is key and so too is an appreciation of the constituents of a kitchen installation.

 Your kitchen supplier should have expertise in managing the kitchen project and can therefore help to ensure everything comes together in the correct sequence.
 If you are instructing your own contractors then make sure they know what they are doing and when they are doing it.
+Just one seemingly minor problem can halt the whole process.

 4 – Practical design considerations